moov-io/wire/README.md

 </details>

 ### In-browser Wire file parser
 Using our [in-browser utility](http://oss.moov.io/wire/), you can instantly convert Wire files into JSON.
 Either paste in Wire file content directly or choose a file from your local machine.
-This tool is particulary useful if you're handling sensitive PII or want perform some quick tests, as operations are fully client-side with nothing stored in memory.
+This tool is particularly useful if you're handling sensitive PII or want perform some quick tests, as operations are fully client-side with nothing stored in memory.
 We plan to support bidirectional conversion in the future.

 ## Learn about Fedwire
 - [Intro to Fedwire](https://www.americanexpress.com/us/foreign-exchange/articles/fedwire-transfers/)